theandrew168/bronzebeard/README.md

 ## What
 Bronzebeard is an implementation of the [Forth programming language](https://en.wikipedia.org/wiki/Forth_(programming_language)) for the [RISC-V ISA](https://en.wikipedia.org/wiki/RISC-V).
-It is designed to run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on an operating system or existing softwaree of any kind.
+It is designed to run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on an [operating system](https://en.wikipedia.org/wiki/Operating_system) or existing software of any kind.

 ## Why
 Much of modern software has accrued vast amounts of bulk and complexity throughout the years.